MLB reinstates Pete Rose and Shoeless Joe Jackson, making them Hall of Fame eligible

 A 17-time All-Star during a playing career from 1963-86, Rose holds record for hits (4,256), games (3,562), at-bats (14,053), plate appearances (15,890) and singles (3,215).
 He was the 1963 NL Rookie of the Year, 1973 MVP and 1975 World Series MVP.
 A three-time NL batting champion, he broke the prior hits record of 4,191 set by Ty Cobb from 1905-28.

+“Pete is one of the greatest players in baseball history, and Reds Country will continue to celebrate him as we always have,” Reds owner Bob Castellini said.
+“We are especially happy for the Rose family to receive this news and what this decision could mean for them and all of Pete’s fans.”

-Jackson was a .356 career hitter who was among the eight Chicago Black Sox banned for throwing the 1919 World Series.
-Jackson twice appeared on a BBWAA ballot before the Hall’s rules change, receiving 0.9% in 1936 and 1% of a nominating vote in 1940.
+Jackson was a .356 career hitter who was among the eight Black Sox banned for throwing the 1919 World Series.
+He died in 1951, but he remains one of baseball’s most recognizable names in part for his depiction by Ray Liotta in the 1989 movie Field of Dreams.

 What else needs to happen for Rose or Jackson to reach the Hall of Fame?

+Hall of Fame Chairman of the Board Jane Forbes Clark said in a statement that players affected by Manfred’s ruling Tuesday would be considered.

+“The National Baseball Hall of Fame has always maintained that anyone removed from Baseball’s permanently ineligible list will become eligible for Hall of Fame consideration,” she said.
+“Major League Baseball’s decision to remove deceased individuals from the permanently ineligible list will allow for the Hall of Fame candidacy of such individuals to now be considered.”

-Without the ban, both players appear to be eligible for the Hall’s Classic Baseball Era, which next meets to consider players in December 2027 and considers those whose greatest contributions to the sport were before 1980.
+Without the ban, both players are eligible for the Hall’s Classic Baseball Era, which next meets to consider players in December 2027 and considers those whose greatest contributions to the sport were before 1980.

 Among the players in the 2028 class eligible for the BBWAA ballot are Albert Pujols and Yadier Molina.